 In England, an urgent referral means that you should see a specialist within 2 weeks.
 In Northern Ireland, the 2 week wait only applies for suspected breast cancer.

 Scotland, Wales and (in general) Northern Ireland don't have the 2 week time frame to see a specialist.
 But wherever you live, a specialist will see you as soon as possible.

 Waiting for tests

-Some types of specialised scanner such as an MRI scanner or PET scanner are only available in larger hospitals.
+Some types of specialised scans are only available in larger hospitals.
 So you might need to go to another hospital for your scan, which can increase the length of time you wait.

+A specialist doctor needs to examine your scan and write a report.
+They send the report to your cancer specialist who will give you the results.
 It usually takes a couple of weeks for the results to come through.
-Your results might be ready sooner than that if your doctor puts urgent on the scan request form.
+But it might be ready sooner if your specialist puts urgent on the scan request form.

 Waiting to start treatment

 In an ideal world, people would start treatment within a month of diagnosis.
 There are waiting time targets to start treatment.

 In England, Scotland and Northern Ireland the current targets are:

 - no more than 2 months (62 days) wait between the date the hospital receives an urgent referral for suspected cancer and the start of treatment